StevenBlack/vocab/README.md

 ### encyclical
 A letter from the pope to all his bishops.
-It has come to be used figuratively to refer to any very important letter.
-The CEO of a company could send a memo to all the division heads, who might sarcastically refer to it as the boss's encyclical.
+A very important letter.

 ### endemic
 Native or indigenous to a region or place.
-Cypress trees are endemic to the American South; muggings are endemic to large urban environments.

 ### enervate
-Even though this word sounds as if it denotes "to make nervous," it means the opposite— to weaken or take away the energy.
-A long and boring lecture can be very enervating, making an audience fall asleep.
+To weaken or take away the energy.

 ### enigma